 9. LED lights can result in simple savings

-10. Consider an investment in energy efficient appliances
+10. Get energy efficient appliances

 11. Get the right size HVAC system when figuring out how to reduce energy consumption in buildings

 BONUS TIP: When choosing an HVAC system be sure to look at energy ratings.
-The Seasonal Energy Efficiency Rating (SEER) calculates the energy efficiency of cooling equipment based on a seasonal temperature average.
+The Seasonal Energy Efficiency Rating (SEER) calculates the energy efficiency of air conditioners based on a seasonal temperature average.
 Today’s more efficient systems have ratings as high as 21, while older models may be rated between a 5 and 10.
 What does this mean to your wallet?
 A system with a 16 SEER rating costs roughly half to operate as a system with a SEER rating of 8.